EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 ```

 Whenever `symbolset` column does not exist, it will be added on-the-fly with type `SYMBOL`.
 On other hand when
-column does exist, it is expected to be of `SYMBOL` type, otherwise line is rejected.
+the column does exist, it is expected to be of `SYMBOL` type, otherwise the line is rejected.

 ### Columnset